SSGoveia/mixedbredie.github.io/pgrouting-workshop.md

 **Step 0: Initial setup**

-Have you got a DVD drive on your laptop?

-* Yes: get one of the OSGeo 11.0 Live DVDs at FOSS4G UK
-* Yes, but I'd rather run as a VM: see links below
+For best results from this workshop the OSGeo Live environment needs to be installed in a VM or spun up as a live desktop session (off USB or DVD).

-* No: download either the [VM image](https://sourceforge.net/projects/osgeo-live/files/11.0/osgeo-live-11.0-vm.7z/download) (4GB) for VirtualBox or the ISO ([32bit](https://sourceforge.net/projects/osgeo-live/files/11.0/osgeo-live-11.0-i386.iso/download) (4GB) or [64bit](https://sourceforge.net/projects/osgeo-live/files/11.0/osgeo-live-11.0-amd64.iso/download) (4GB)) for a USB drive.
+* Download either the [VM image](https://sourceforge.net/projects/osgeo-live/files/11.0/osgeo-live-11.0-vm.7z/download) (4GB) for VirtualBox or the ISO ([32bit](https://sourceforge.net/projects/osgeo-live/files/11.0/osgeo-live-11.0-i386.iso/download) (4GB) or [64bit](https://sourceforge.net/projects/osgeo-live/files/11.0/osgeo-live-11.0-amd64.iso/download) (4GB)) for a USB drive.
 * You can also set up your own instance of PostgreSQL, PostGIS, pgRouting, pgAdmin and QGIS but these instructions designed for use with the OSGeo Live environment.

 Get the data: [Dropbox Link](coming soon)